 Our project 'The One Hundred Year Heritage of the First World War for Wimborne and East Dorset' ran from 2014-2019 and was funded by a £56,100 grant from the Heritage Lottery Fund.
 Our aim was to uncover the history and the stories of those who lived in our area a century ago.

-The Commonwealth War Graves Commission lists 254 men who 'died of wounds’, or were 'killed in action' and whose next of kin were in East Dorset, but we want to know about everyone else.
+The Commonwealth War Graves Commission lists 254 men who 'died of wounds’, or were 'killed in action' and whose next of kin were in East Dorset, but we wanted to know about everyone else.
 The soldiers with no known grave, the sailors who were lost at sea, those commemorated elsewhere but with family in East Dorset.
 Or those who had lived and worked in East Dorset but the link has been lost.
-We want to know about those who served and survived, were they in the army, navy or RFC?
+We wanted to know about those who served and survived, were they in the army, navy or RFC?
 What did they look like?
 What were their experiences?

 Because there were many private estates, farms and gardens in East Dorset it is possible some men would have stayed and carried out the important role of maintaining the land, providing food and fodder for the war effort and to top up the rations at home.
 These men would have been in reserved occupations, and they could also be in Britain in defence roles.
-We want to trace those who were Conscientious Objectors and the reasons they gave and what happened to them.
+We wanted to trace those who were Conscientious Objectors and the reasons they gave and what happened to them.
 Were any stretcher bearers or ambulance drivers?